The Libri Foundation

 All contributions to The Libri Foundation are tax-deductible to the fullest extent allowed by law.
 And all contributions, large or small, are greatly appreciated as every dollar contributed to The Libri Foundation enables it to donate one dollar's worth of new, quality, hardcover children's books to a small, rural public library.
 Your financial support can help give a child a gift to last a lifetime--the wonderful world of books.

-The Foundation has established a Named Sponsor Program for any individual or organization donating the $700 the Foundation needs to match a library's $350 contribution.
+The Foundation has established a Named Sponsor Program for any individual or organization donating at least $700.
 Named Sponsors may request their donations be used to buy books for a rural library in a particular state or region of the country or simply "where needed."

 Each book donated through the Named Sponsor program has a specially designed bookplate inside.
 The inscription includes the name of the library's local sponsor, the Named Sponsor, and The Libri Foundation.
 Named Sponsors may also choose to honor someone else or may remain anonymous.